-Refers to the total of repairs and routine maintenance work done by others on the establishment's fixed assets such as buildings, transport equipment, machinery, furniture & fittings and computer.
-However, major repairs of capital in nature should be reported in column (0413) in Question 4 as capital expenditure and value of assets.
+Refers to the total of repairs and routine maintenance work done by others on the establishment's fixed assets such as buildings, transport equipment, machinery & equipment, furniture & fittings and computer.
+However, major repairs of capital in nature should be reported in Question 4 in column (0413) as capital expenditure.